yibork/Voice-based-Mental-Health-Support-System/readme.md

 ## Future Work

-- **Local TTS Solution**: Implement a local TTS model to replace AWS Polly for improved performance and reduced costs.
 - **Enhanced Conversational AI**: Integrate advanced dialogue management and sentiment analysis to provide more personalized responses.
-- **Scalability and Deployment**: Containerize the application using Docker for easier deployment and scalability.

 ---